Farro Risotto with Asparagus and Fava Beans Recipe

 - Finely grated zest of 1 lemon (about 1 packed teaspoon)

-- 3 tablespoons minced fresh Italian parsley leaves
+- 3 tablespoons finely chopped fresh Italian parsley leaves

 - Soak the farro in cold water for 20 minutes, drain in a colander, and rinse well.
 Bring a large pot of heavily salted water to a boil over medium-high heat, add the farro, and simmer for 20 minutes.
 Drain the farro, then cool it by rinsing under cold water; set aside.